microsoft/vscode-docs/docs/python/settings-reference.md

 | variable-not-defined-globally | Warning | A variable is not defined in the global scope. |
 | variable-not-defined-nonlocal | Warning | A variable is not defined in non-local scopes. |

 To suppress the "undefined-variable" messages, for example, use the setting `"python.analysis.disabled": ["undefined-variable"]`.
 To suppress those messages and "too-many-function-arguments" messages as well, use the setting `"python.analysis.disabled": ["undefined-variable", "too-many-function-arguments"]`.
+You can similarly set `"python.analysis.errors"`, `"python.analysis.warnings"`, and `"python.analysis.information"` to control the visibility and severity of the diagnostics.

 ## AutoComplete settings